DB14734/fragarach/README.md

 # Fragarach

-## Open Source CRYPTOSINT Fsramework
+## Open Source CRYPTOSINT Framework

+Fragarach is an open source intelligence framework for cyprotcurrency investigations and forensics.